vjlab/resources/tutorial-m3-quickstart.md

 *Last update 16 May 2017*

 Level: Beginner
+See also: the Cyberduck tutorial.

 In this tutorial, we're going to practice doing a BEAST run on the HPC.
-The BEAST software computes evolutionary trees from input sequence data; but for ths tutorial, no knowledge of the BEAST software is required.
-In this tutorial, we're going to:
+The BEAST software computes evolutionary trees from input sequence data, but no knowledge of the BEAST software is required in this tutorial.
+We're going to:
  - Prepare a SLURM script, `my_slurm_script.txt` - a bunch of instructions that tells the HPC what to do
  - Get an `xml` file, `benchmark1.xml` - a bunch of instructions that tells the BEAST software what to do.
 Download it [here](https://github.com/beast-dev/beast-mcmc/blob/master/examples/release/Benchmarks/benchmark1.xml) - this file contains the raw data and some parameters in a format that BEAST understands.
  - Upload both files to the HPC (see the Cyberduck tutorial)